Brief

 - on July 21, V. Palm and M. Veisson are the first Estonian climbers to ascend the North Summit of

-Central Caucasus)
+Caucasus)

 - on August 11, Johan Kütt (22) ascends